Obtaining Meaningful Riches

-Whatever your goal may be, write it down and keep that goal on top of any spending plan (budget) you every work on.
+Whatever your goal may be, write it down and keep that goal on top of any spending plan (budget) you ever work on.
 Post it on your fridge.
 Tape it to your bathroom mirror.
 Carry it in your purse or wallet.
 Look at it regularly and recommit to it every day.
 You’ll soon find that you have little care for spending your money on “stuff” that you’ll now see as frivolous.
 Saving for an important goal will become fun and exciting.

 Once you have your motivating goals in place, it’s then time to act like you’re rich already.
 But remember that the rich don’t work for money (duh!).
 Act like the rich by making your money work for you (savings, investments, lending).
 You may not have hundreds of thousands of dollars to act like the rich, but first of all, you have to get rid of the Hollywood stereotypes of the rich.
 Most millionaires do NOT drive luxury vehicles, don’t live in mansions, don’t have butlers and maids, don’t take vacations every month, don’t fly in personal jets, don’t frequent trendy boutique shops, and don’t call attention to themselves with what they wear, drive, or live in.
 That sort of ridiculous spending is targeted at members of the middle class who think that they can spend their way into the upper class.
 Seriously?
 How can you spend your way up the wealth ladder?

 Most millionaires earn their own wealth by running their own business or being careful with their own money and investments.
 They are conscientious about and control their own finances.
 They make their money work for them, not the other way around.
 When they do spend, they spend with a purpose.
 And that purpose is what we’re talking about today.

 What’s your purpose?
 What do you want to accomplish and do in life?
 How much money will that require?
 Does it really involve a $500/month car payment and designer clothing?
 Does it require the biggest home mortgage you could possibly qualify for?